 Click the button.

 Confirm that Hello World! appears in the text box.

 This walkthrough shows the basics of using buttons and text boxes on Excel worksheets.
 Here are some tasks that might come next:

 Deploying the project.
-For more information, see Deploying Office Solutions.
+For more information, see Deploying an Office Solution.